MaximeFILIPPI/SnapPagerCarousel/README.md

 SnapPager(items: $carouselItems,
           selection: $carouselSelection,
           currentIndex: $carouselIndex,
-          edgesOverlap: 60 // Customize the overlap
+          edgesOverlap: 16, // Adjust as needed
+          itemsMargin: 8    // Adjust as needed
           ) { item in
     // Your content for each page here CustomView(item)